shtukas/docnet/documentation/Data-Schema.md

 The payload type is one of the following

-- Text
-- Url
+- text
-- File
+- url
-- Directory
+- aion-point

 If the type is "Text" then the payload is a named hash, the hash of the blob of text.
 (This implies that the object itself mutates everytime the text is updated.)

 If the Type is "Url" then the payload is a named hash, the hash of the data blob that contains the url.

-If the type is "File" then the payload is the named hash of a tiny JSON object that contains (1) the named hash of the binary contents of the file and (2) the file extension.
-You will notice that a file doesn't have a filename.
-That actually wasn't needed.

-If the File is "Directory" then the payload is the named hash of an Aion Point.
+If the type is "AionPoint" then the payload is the named hash of an Aion Point.
 See the documentation for [Aion Points](Aion-Points.md).

 Some readers will notice that DocNet has less payload types than Pascal's Catalyst or Nyx.
 This is on purpose, as we aim to reduce the list of payload type in DocNet, to help user's mental models.